OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-4.md

   },
 ```

-Now if we head to `http://localhost:3000/dinosaur/Tyrannosaurus` then we are in business!
+Now if we head to `http://localhost:3000/dinosaur/Tyrannosaurus` everything is looking good.

-TODO : NEXT 9?

 ### Linking

 The problem now is that we are using the next-i18next link, which adds the `lang prefix` before the route and the next-i18next link will send out query such as `route?query=query`.

-Next-Routes also gives us a Link component, but if we were to use the Next-Routes Link then we would not get the language prefix :TODO thinkingface:
+Next-Routes also gives us a Link component, but if we were to use the Next-Routes Link then we would not get the language prefix.

 The Solution?

-The Next-Routes can take a Link in the Constructor! so we can pass the next-i18next link when we initalise the next-router and get bothe benefits!
+The Next-Routes can take a Link in it's constructor meaning we can pass the next-i18next link when we initialize the next-router and get the benefits of both links!

-In the router.js file lets
+In the router.js file we can import the next-i18n link component:

 ```
 const { Link } = require ('./i18n).Link
 ```

-and then pass the Link when we initialise next-routes
+and then pass the Link when we initialize next-routes:

 ```
 const nextRoutesRouter = nextRoutes({ Link });
 ```

-then finally wherever we use the Link comonent (Header.js and DinosaurCard.js) we need to instead import the Link from this router file and instead of using the 'href' property on the link we can use the route property like
+then finally wherever we use the Link component (Header.js and DinosaurCard.js) we need to instead import the Link from this router file and instead of using the 'href' property on the link we can use the route property such as:

 ```
 <Link route={`/dinosaur/${dinosaur.name}`}>